TUDelft-IN4303-2014/assignments/milestone1-editor/day4.md

 Signatures declare sorts and constructors for terms.
 In Spoofax, terms are used to represent abstract syntax trees.
 The corresponding signature is generated from the constructors in a syntax definition.
-You can find a signature for MiniJava in `assignment1/MiniJava.str`.
+You can find a signature for MiniJava in `common/src-gen/signatures/MiniJava-sig.str`.
 It was generated from a syntax definition, which itself is not included in the initial project.
-If you write your own syntax definition, the generated signature can be found in `include/<LanguageName>.str`.
+If you write your own syntax definition, the generated signatures can be found in `src-gen/signatures/*`.

 ### Outline View

 #### Rewrite Rules

-An outline view can be specified by rewrite rules `to-outline-label` in `trans/editor/outline.str`.
+An outline view can be specified by rewrite rules `to-outline-label` in `editor/MiniJava-Outliner`.
 These rules should rewrite AST nodes to their label in an outline view.
 For example, the following rule rewrites a variable declaration to its name, which will be used as a label.